Kate holds a Bachelor of Science (B.S.) degree from Sonoma State University. She has worked as a sales supervisor for 5 years.

 The reasons these fees being waived are endless.
 In my opinion the most effective approach is to tell the sales representative that you have no problem paying the activation fee on all the phone lines you sign up for after a few days when you are convinced they are right for your companies' needs, but for the first line you purchase you'd rather not.
 After all, it's just a trial purchase to make sure their company is the right one to provide cell phone service for your entire company or family.

 Update: Recent policy changes at some major providers have taken the option of waiving this fee out of the hands of the sales representatives and sales managers.
-It is still worth asking for this but be prepared if they tell you they are unable to, they might be telling you the truth!
+It is still worth asking for this, but if they tell you they are unable to, they might be telling you the truth!

 Remember to always be respectful and polite when asking for discounts.
 As mentioned earlier, most cell phone carriers are completely used to demanding customers and as a result, have built up a tough skin when it comes to demands.
 However, friendliness and respect are harder to come by and will very often yield much larger gains.